-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what should have been a quick, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what should have been a straight forward, chain free conveyancing.
 Looe is where the house is located.
-Is there any guidance you can give?
+Can you shed any light on this issue?

 Flying freeholds in Looe are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Looe you must be sure that your lawyer goes through the deeds very carefully.
+Even where you use a solicitor outside Looe you would need to get your solicitor to go through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Looe may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Looe may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Given that I will soon spend £400,000 on a garden flat in Looe I would like to talk to a lawyer about myhome move ahead of appointing the firm.
 Is this something that you can arrange?